Media About Me

-For a while, because of my No Impact Man blog, book and film, I was actually famous.
+For a while, because of my books and films, I was actually famous.
 People stopped me on the street and on the train.
 Not every day.
 But several times a week.
 And the press requests from places like the New York Times, Le Monde, The Guardian, The Chicago Tribune, NPR, Good Morning America, and The Colbert Report, and even international TV were frequent and non-stop.

 I can’t say I liked being famous or even “New York mini-famous,” as my friend called it.
 It’s very stressful.
 People say mean things about you!!
 You feel like you are living in a fish-bowl.
 You constantly feel you might put a foot wrong.
 You can’t go on a dating app without getting recognized.
 But something really good came of it for me.

 You see, you have a choice when you feel like you are under extreme pressure to perform.
 You can try to figure out what everyone else expects of you and try to be that.
 Or, you can ask yourself who you really are and what your own nature is and what your truth is and what your authentic choices are.

 You can fall into the trap of trying to be what you think it will take to get what you want.
 Or you can choose the freedom of being who you really are and trust in the results.
 At their extremes, psychology and the spiritual traditions tell us, the former path leads to isolation and neuroses and the latter leads to atonement and enlightenment.

 In my case, slowly but surely, I settled into trusting in being who I am.
 Like, I couldn’t figure out what I should say or what I should do.
 I could only figure out what felt authentic to say or do.
 That was the gift of the gauntlet of fame to me.
 That I had to grow a backbone and learn to simply be true to myself.
 I now feel safe in so many circumstances because I trust who I am (of course, my spiritual practice had a lot, if not more, to do with that, too).